 WELCOME TO THE NEW PARIS ZOO [10x26’]

-The Paris Zoo opened its doors to the public after 2 years of extensive restoration works in order to invent a new kind of zoo.
+The Paris Zoo is about to open its doors to the public after 2 years of major renovation in order to invent a new kind of zoo.

-Each episode of the series tells the story of the arrival of an animal at the zoo or a particular event that marked its reopening, with priority being given to the animal’s perspective.
+Each episode tells the story of an animal arriving at the zoo or a particular event from the animal’s perspective.

-Teh camera stays close to the animal, sharing its moments of stress or well-being while a veterinary and caregiver decipher and explain its behaviour.
+We keep close to the animal, sharing its moments of stress or well-being with a veterinary and a caregiver helping us to decipher and explain its behaviour.

-In April 2014, Paris Zoo will open its doors to the public after two years of huge restoration works in order to invent a new kind of zoo.
+The Paris Zoo is about to open its doors to the public after 2 years of major renovation in order to invent a new kind of zoo.

 WILD ALPS [52’]